zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 ### Outcome(s)

-If there is no target host (MX, A or AAA record) to deliver e-mail for the domain name, this test case fails.
+If there is no target host (MX, A or AAAA record) to deliver e-mail for the domain name, this test case fails.

 ### Special procedural requirements